rudderlabs/keydb/README.md

 ## Operator

-The Operator is responsible for managing the KeyDB cluster, including scaling operations and monitoring.
+The Operator is responsible for managing the KeyDB cluster, including scaling operations.

 ### Starting a Node